ShorelineCrypto/cheetahcoin/doc/build-generic.md

 Note on old build instructions
 ------------------------------
-In the past, the build documentation contained instructions on how to build CHTACOIN with system-wide installed dependencies like BerkeleyDB 4.8, boost and Qt.
+In the past, the build documentation contained instructions on how to build CHEETAHCOIN with system-wide installed dependencies like BerkeleyDB 4.8, boost and Qt.
 Building this way is considered deprecated and only building with the `depends` prefix is supported today.